aalmada/aalmada.github.io/_posts/2024-05-03-Unleashing-parallelism.md

 As evident from the complexity of the code, implementing and maintaining such operations for each function can be burdensome.
 Thankfully, there are libraries available that streamline this process by utilizing value-type delegates.

-[System.Numerics.Tensors](https://www.nuget.org/packages/System.Numerics.Tensors) is a NuGet library developed and maintained by the .NET team.
-It incorporates many of the operations discussed above that can be performed on spans.
+[System.Numerics.Tensors](https://www.nuget.org/packages/System.Numerics.Tensors) is a NuGet package developed and maintained by the .NET team.
+It implements many span operations using the patterns discussed above.
 For example, addition operations can be invoked as follows:

 ```csharp
 TensorPrimitives.Add<int>(sourceInt32, otherInt32, resultInt32);
 ```

-[NetFabric.Numerics.Tensors](https://netfabric.github.io/NetFabric.Numerics.Tensors/articles/intro.html), an alternative developed by me, arose from the initial limitations of System.Numerics.Tensors regarding native scalar types.
-While `System.Numerics.Tensors` is set to support these types in future releases, `NetFabric.Numerics.Tensors` currently offers broader support and facilitates the development of custom operations.
+[NetFabric.Numerics.Tensors](https://netfabric.github.io/NetFabric.Numerics.Tensors/articles/intro.html), an alternative developed by me, arose from the initial limitations of `System.Numerics.Tensors` regarding native scalar types.
+While it is set to support these types in future releases, `NetFabric.Numerics.Tensors` currently offers broader support and facilitates the development of custom operations.

 Similarly, it supports addition operations, which can be called as follows: